No arbitrage and multiplicative special semimartingales: Dynamic trading strategies

 Recall that $Z$ denotes an ELMD for the financial market $\bbs$.
-For every self-financing strategy $\nu$ the corresponding self-financing portfolio $V^{\nu}$ has the property that $V^{\nu} Z$ is also a local martingale, which by virtue of Theorem \ref{thm-FTAP-plus} means that $\calp_{\sfi,1}^+(\bbs \cup \{ V^{\nu} \} \cup \{ B \} )$ also satisfies NUPBR.
+For every self-financing strategy $\nu$ the corresponding self-financing portfolio $V^{\nu}$ has the property that $V^{\nu} Z$ is also a local martingale, which by virtue of Theorem \ref{thm-FTAP} means that $\calp_{\sfi,1}^+(\bbs \cup \{ V^{\nu} \} \cup \{ B \} )$ also satisfies NUPBR.
 In this spirit, we wish to construct such dynamic trading strategies $\nu$ such that $V^{\nu} Z$ is also a local martingale.
 As we will see, this can be achieved by choosing locally real-world mean self-financing strategies which are orthogonal to the deflator $Z$.
 More precisely, we have the following result.

-\begin{theorem} Let $\nu = (\delta,\eta)$ be a dynamic trading strategy with $V^{\nu} \geq 0$ such that $\eta$ is a predictable local martingale with $[\eta,Z] = 0$.
+\begin{theorem} Let $\nu = (\delta,\eta)$ be a dynamic trading strategy with $V^{\nu} \geq 0$ such that $\eta$ is a continuous local martingale with $[\eta,Z] = 0$.
 Then the following statements are true: \begin{enumerate} \item The strategy $\nu$ is locally real-world mean self-financing.

 \item The process $V^{\nu} Z$ is a local martingale. \end{enumerate} \end{theorem}